brushtyler/coinhive-stratum-mining-proxy/README.md

 ## Demo

-Setup and run `coinhive-stratum-mining-proxy` with `xmr-eu1.nanopool.org 14444` parameters and open http://localhost:8892 in your browser for live demo.
+Setup and run `coinhive-stratum-mining-proxy` with `xmr.crypto-pool.fr 3333` parameters and open http://localhost:8892 in your browser for live demo.

 ## Links